Tobelo people: Clothing

 Earlier, they wore Tapa cloth garments, but these were replaced by common clothes and of European style.

 Dietary

 The main food products are raw, dried and salted fish, as well as vegetable-based foods (baked and cooked products from rice, bananas, sago, sweet potato and cassava).
 Dishes from rice are not common, but are prepared on holidays.

 Traditional activities

 The most common occupations are fishing, fishery and manual farming (bananas, copra, palm wine, root crops, tubers, beans, dry rice).
 Also, the production of sago among the Kao and Boeng speakers.

 In popular culture

 In 1982, in the Netherlands, in the town of Leiden, a film "Tobelo Marriage" was shot by the director Dirk Niland.
 The film allows one to look at the remote islander society, little known even to most Indonesians.
 The strengths of this work are its clarity, the research base and the provision of important information about this little-known people.

+A program on Indonesian national TV presented the habits and customs of the Togutil people, and a Tik Tok account uses to publish videos to better know them.